ArcadeTV/mw3de/README.md

 ## Wonderboy V Translation Project
 _This a work-in-progress_

-This project started at www.circuit-board.de with the help of these awesome people.
+This project started at [www.circuit-board.de](www.circuit-board.de) with the help of some awesome people.

 - Please see the current [Todo List](https://github.com/ArcadeTV/mw3de/blob/main/info/TODO.md)
 - Report any issues [here](https://github.com/ArcadeTV/mw3de/issues)
 - See [commits](https://github.com/ArcadeTV/mw3de/commits/main) in main branch for a brief changelog.

 ---

+### Title:
+German translation, Romhack
+for Wonder Boy in Monster World - Monster World III

+### System:
+SEGA GENESIS / MEGA DRIVE

+### Compatibility:
+Works on real hardware with
+- MEGA Everdrive Pro,
+- MegaSD* or
+- any other (Flash or Repro) Cart
+- miSTer
+- most emulators

+### Source ROM:
+- Wonder Boy in Monster World (USA, Europe).md
+- CRC32: 1592F5B0
+- MD5: EDBA0BDB192D47712EDBE0097F885F40
+- SHA-1: 87A968F773C7E807E647C0737132457B06B78276

+---

-#### How to use the patch:
+## How to use the bps patch:

 You need:
 - [x] The [latest release](https://github.com/ArcadeTV/mw3de/releases/latest) from the releases tab. <br>Extract the .bps patch file.